albertogg/albertogg.github.com/_drafts/creating-digitalocean-images-with-packer.md

 ---
 layout: post
 title: Creating DigitalOcean images with Packer
-description: Creating a reproducible and Docker provisioned Ubuntu 14.04 image with Packer for DigitalOcean.
+description: Creating a reproducible and Docker provisioned Ubuntu 14.04 image with Packer on DigitalOcean.
 category: blog
 tag: blog
 ---

-tl;dr we are going to create a simple DigitalOcean Ubuntu 14.04 image that uses shell a provisioner to install Docker.
+> tl;dr create a simple DigitalOcean Ubuntu 14.04 image that uses shell a provisioner to install Docker.

+This post will guide you through the steps needed create a simple DigitalOcean Ubuntu 14.04 image with the latest Docker and Kernel installed.
+This is in a way like creating our own [DigitalOcean Docker application][do-docker-app] image.
+We'll use a shell script as provisioner for this Packer template.

+**notes:** we assume that Packer is already installed on the system, refer to the installation docs [here][packer-install].
+You could use CentOS or other distros available at DigitalOcean in the same way.
+The script will need some package manager adaptation and that's all.

 ## Packer template